Here I have the pleasure to join a clinic of several therapists.

 Born in Geneva and a French native speaker, I am also fluent in English and Swedish.
 I have working knowledge of Swiss German, Spanish & Italian.

 After four years in the world of dance, I moved from an artistic feeling of the body into a scientific understanding of it.
 The Geneva School of Physiotherapy equipped me for a successful professional life.
 Thank you to the teachers and to the Physio-Geneva-1917-2017 Association who organize the ongoing training, providing everyone with top-quality service.

-Certified in 1987, I worked for four years in hospital settings, with one year in Sweden, and then for three years in private clinics before setting up my own clinic in Rue de Lyon.
+Certified in 1987, I worked for 4 years in hospital settings, with one year in Sweden, and the 3 years in private clinics before setting up my own clinic on Rue de Lyon.
 2021, a pivotal year: the clinic closed down and I have the pleasure to join a team of therapists in Lancy.
 Now working part time, I focus on background treatment like Global Postural Reeducation® (GPR®) and Yoga.

 My teachers have drawn from ancient traditions, linking them with recent scientific discoveries.